tylerxiety/cayman-blog/contact.md

 ---
 layout: page
 title: Contact
-tagline: Create a contact form and you are good to go
+tagline:
 ref: contact
 order: 1
 ---

-Jekyll is a great tool to create static sites but with static site, there's no backend to send your data to: that is why you need a third part service.
+# Jekyll is a great tool to create static sites but with static site, there's no backend to send your data to: that is why you need a third part service.

 [返回]({{ '/' | absolute_url }})